 Poverty is not a catchphrase-it is a serious reality that many are living.
 Over 37 million people live below the poverty line in the United States.
 Our faith challenges us to respond to the needs of those who are most vulnerable.
-Due in part to the advocacy of Catholics around the country, in 2020 the supplemental poverty measure - which takes into account programs designed to keep people out of poverty - dropped to 9.1, the lowest rate since 2009.
-Thanks to stimulus payments, enacted as part of economic relief legislation related to the COVID-19 pandemic, 11.7 million individuals were lifted out of poverty.
+Due in part to the advocacy of Catholics around the country, and thanks to an expanded Child Tax Credit, child poverty fell sharply in 2021 and reached a record low of 5.2 percent, as measured by the supplemental poverty measure (SPM) - which takes into account programs designed to keep people out of poverty - as recently as 2018, 13.7 percent of children were below the SPM poverty line.
+Learn more about the U.S. Bishops' support of the Child Tax Credit and why Congress must take action to strengthen the Child Tax Credit.